🌸 Spring’s Quiet Fireworks: The Importance of Tree Flowers in the UK 🌸

 🌿 Let hedgerows flower

-Delaying hedge cutting until after blossom dramatically increases food availability for pollinators.
+Delaying hedge trimming and shaping until after blossom dramatically increases food availability for pollinators.

 🐝 Think beyond appearance